Global biodiversity

-Global biodiversity is the measure of biodiversity on planet Earth and is defined as the total variability of life forms.
+Global biodiversity is the measure of biodiversity on Earth and is defined as the total variability of life forms.
 More than 99 percent of all species that ever lived on Earth are estimated to be extinct.
-Estimates on the number of Earth's current species range from 2 million to 1 trillion, of which about 1.74 million have been databased thus far and over 80 percent have not yet been described.
-More recently, in May 2016, scientists reported that 1 trillion species are estimated to be on Earth currently with only one-thousandth of one percent described.
+Estimates on the number of Earth's current species range from 2 million to 1 trillion, but most estimates are around 11 million species or fewer.
+About 1.74 million species were databased as of 2018, and over 80 percent have not yet been described.
 The total amount of DNA base pairs on Earth, as a possible approximation of global biodiversity, is estimated at 5.0 x 1037, and weighs 50 billion tonnes.
 In comparison, the total mass of the biosphere has been estimated to be as much as 4 TtC (trillion tons of carbon).